 - 9. Defendants do not test all of their ingredients or finished products for heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients. - 10.
-Yet, Defendants warrant, promise, represent, mislead, label, and/or advertise that the Contaminated Pet Foods are free of heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients by assuring the food represents an evolutionary diet that mirrors that of a wolf free of anything "nature did not intend for your dog to eat."
+Yet, Defendants warrant, promise, represent, mislead, label, and/or advertise that the Contaminated Dog Foods are free of heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients by touting the Contaminated Dog Food as "Biologically AppropriateTM" (a nutritional statement) and assuring the food represents an evolutionary diet that mirrors that of a wolf-free of anything "nature did not intend for your dog to eat."

-- 11. Defendants assert that: "Virtually All Of The Nutrients In Acana Are Natural And Not Synthetic."
-Defendants make a similar claim to the Orijen Dog Foods in maintaining that the main source of any nutrient in Orijen is from a natural source. - 12.
-Defendants further warrant, promise, represent, advertise, and declare that the Contaminated Dog Foods are made with protein, oils, and fat sources that are "Deemed fit for human consumption" in direct contradiction to the true nature of the contents, which include, but are not limited to, pentobarbital, toxins, BPA and/or unnatural ingredients.
+11. Defendants assert that: "Virtually All Of The Nutrients In Acana Are Natural And Not Synthetic."
+Defendants make a similar claim to the Orijen Dog Foods in maintaining that the main source of any nutrient in Orijen is from a natural source.

-4 https://acana.com/wp-content/uploads/2015/10/DS-ACANA-Dog-Brochure-002.pdf
+4 https://acana.com/wp-content/uploads/2015/10/DS-ACANA-Brochure-002.pdf